(aka On last looking into Facebook Marketplace)

 The first time round.

-I detest the British racing green
+I begrudge the British racing green

 Jaguar priced at $25,200,

-And pair of black Velcro – cap V? –
+And black Velcro – cap V? –

 Sandals listed beside it; the